Natural Language Search Results

-In November, Google published an international patent that describes providing natural language type answers to queries.
+In November, Google published an international patent that describes providing natural language search results answers to queries.

-Here’s an example, from the patent filing of a set of natural language answers to a query about “symptoms of mono”.
+Here’s an example, from the patent filing of a set of natural language search results to a query about “symptoms of mono.”

-The patent has a number of interesting and complex issues, and rather than trying to cover it all in one day, I’m planning on breaking it down into five parts to start the year off.
+The patent has many interesting and complex issues, and rather than trying to cover it all in one day, I’m planning on breaking it down into five parts to start the year off.

 SEO by the Sea will be relocating to the west coast next week, and posting might be a little light at the start of the week, so this series is intended to kick the year off with a look at how Google has been combining both web page indexing and ranking with data indexing, like in the search result example above.

 Inventors: Tomer Shmiel, Dvir Keysar, and Yonatan Erez

 The natural language search results patent kicks things off, mentioning how we usually see traditional results from a search engine.
 This is the kind of result that we typically expect to see when talking about SEO.
 The passage tells us:

 Search engines are a popular method of discovering information.
 Traditionally, search engines crawl documents in a corpus, generate an inverted index for the documents, and use the index to determine which documents are responsive to a search query.